intermine/im-docs/docs/webapp/properties/web-properties.rst

 * `$HOME/.intermine/flymine.properties` - used by a mine.
 Properties set here will be available only to that specific mine, and will override all other properties.
 Put sensitive values here that should not be commited to version control.

-.. index:: web properties, cross reference links, attribute links, link outs, list upload examples, header links, meta keywords, meta description, portal welcome message, keyword search examples
+.. index:: web properties, cross reference links, attribute links, link outs, list upload examples, header links, meta keywords, meta description, portal welcome message, keyword search examples, oauth, oauth2, authentication, Google, openid, GMail, jwt